 Each system of up to 32 units are matched together for transmission and reception.
-There are seven sets of identity that the units may have, so up to seven pairs of units may all operate in close proximity so long as they all have different id's.
-When supplied the standard units are configured for set '0', but they can be configured at the factory for '6' to '6'.
+There are ten sets of identity that the units may have, so up to ten pairs of units may all operate in close proximity so long as they all have different id's.
+When supplied the standard units are configured for set '5', but they can be configured to any channel.
 A record is kept of the units supplied for each customer, so when ordering additional units please advise if you need a replacement for a damaged one or a unit to operate on a different frequency set.
-There are solutions offered for applications where more than seven pairs are required to operate, or systems where there is a single 'base' master unit and multiple slave units, please consult the factory for further details.
+There are solutions offered for applications where more than ten pairs are required to operate, or systems where there is a single 'base' master unit and multiple slave units, please consult the factory for further details.